 In chapter 14 here is the reaction of the people to these false stories, these false reports of these men.
 Did they accept the true report?
 No, anything that was good and of common sense and logical they rejected it and they accepted the fairy tale.
 That night all the people of the community raised their voices and wept aloud.
 They spent the whole night in panic.
 They were the whole night in fear.
 They spent the whole night worrying about the future.
 They could have listened to Caleb who said: “God is going to go with us.”
 In the morning they woke up with a headache.
 See what they told Moses.
 All the Israelites grumbled against Moses and Aaron and the whole assembly said to them, “If only we had died in Egypt or at least in this desert.
 Why is the Lord bringing us to this land only to let us fall by the sword?”
 Now, what they are saying here is: “I don’t want to die with a sword.
 I would rather die from hunger or thirst here in the sand.”
 Tell me, what is better about dying in the wilderness, in the desert, than dying in Israel?
 “Our wives and children will be taken as plunder.
 Wouldn’t it be better for us to go back to Egypt?”

-That’s how some of your team or some of your students are going to feel this winter.
-They will be thinking about the difficulties of this ministry, looking back and longing for some normal work in a factory or a warehouse or with some mission or working part-time in a church.
+That’s how some of your team members are going to feel this winter.
+They will be thinking about the difficulties of this discipleship ministry, looking back and longing for some normal work in a factory or a warehouse or with some mission or working part-time in a church.
 “Let us quit and leave this beautiful God-given ministry.”

 7. SHOCKED WITH SHAME

 Let us look at verse 5.
 “Then Moses and Aaron fell face down in front of the whole Israelite assembly gathered there.
 Joshua son of Nun and Caleb son of Jephunneh who were among those who explored the land, tore their clothes and said to the entire assembly: the land we passed through and explored is exceeding good.”
-Brothers, you better fall face down before God when you get some bad report from a course coach or student.
+Brothers, you better fall face down before God when you get some bad report from a leadership training coach or student.
 You better weep and weep good.
 We ought to be brokenhearted and weep about brothers who complain and refuse to do spiritual work.
 Mark this down.
 God wants to know whether you have a passion for lost souls.
 Don’t you join the gripers!
 We ought to be shocked with shame.

 8. RECOGNIZING GOD’S DOINGS